andentx/html-boilerplate-full/README.md

-# HTML Boilerplate - Minimal
+# HTML Boilerplate - Full Featured

 -   HTML template with full features files and structure
 -   Ideal for quickly starting a web-based project